 Tympanuchus cupido attwateri has been listed in Appendix I of CITES since 1975 and is listed as Endangered under the U.S. Endangered Species Act of 1973, as amended.
 The subspecies has a very small total population size and each sub-population is small (Schroeder and Robb, 1993).
 The population occupies a very small geographic range in southern Texas (United States of America), which is fragmented thus isolating each sub-population.
 It has been subject to a long-term decline due mainly to the loss and fragmentation of prairie grassland habitat, as well as hunting during the early 1900s.
 There has been a recent, but relatively small, increase in numbers of wild individuals, resulting from intensive management.
-The subspecies is being reintroduced and so the subpopulations that have been established are supplemented by captive-bred birds.
+The subspecies is being re-introduced and so the subpopulations that have been established are supplemented by captive-bred birds.
 Reported illegal or international trade is minimal, as is commercial demand for the subspecies.

 Tympanuchus cupido attwateri meets the biological criteria of Appendix I. The subspecies, however, is subject to very intensive management, including re-introduction.
-In addition, only one specimen has been reported in legal international trade since 1975 (in 1996) and there is only one report of illicit international trade (two specimens; see also Section 6.1, 6.2, and 6.4).
-Trade is not expected as a result of any delisting under CITES.
-The subspecies is also highly regulated by Federal and State measures, including the regulation of importation and exportation (see below).
+Only one specimen has been reported in legal international trade since 1975 (in 1996) and there is only one report of illicit international trade (two specimens; see also Sections 6.1, 6.2, and 6.4).
+No trade is expected as a result of the transfer of the subspecies to CITES Appendix II.
+The subspecies is highly regulated in the United States by Federal and State measures, including the regulation of importation and exportation (see below).